ddutjnrevenge-universe/ApacheSpark-Python/Databricks_Spark/README.md

 #### => Problem of Data Lake: Too slow to interactive BI reports, and there was lack of governance(quản trị) for the data
 ![data-lake](images/data_lake.png)

-#### Data lake ability
 ![data-lake-ability](images/data-lake-ability.png)

-- ACID stand for:
+### ACID:
 - `Atomicity`: Ensures that all parts of a transaction are completed; if any part of the transaction fails, the entire transaction is rolled back.

 - `Consistency`: Guarantees that a transaction can only bring the database from one valid state to another, maintaining the rules and constraints of the database.

 - `Isolation`: Ensures that transactions are executed independently of one another, so intermediate states of a transaction are not visible to others.

 - `Durability`: Guarantees that once a transaction is committed, it will remain so, even in the event of a system failure.

-- Delta Lakes run on top of Data Lakes
+- **Delta Lakes run on top of Data Lakes**
 - Fully compatible with Apache Spark APIs

-#### Data Lakehouse
+### Data Lakehouse
 ![data-lakehouse-ablity](images/data-lakehouse-ability.png)

-#### Delta Lake
+### Delta Lake
 ![delta-lake-ablity-architecture](images/delta-lake-ablity-architecture.png)

 # Azure Data Factory